Human beings never behave so badly as when they believe they are protecting God. Barbara Brown Taylor

-Franklin describes himself as a “thorough Deist” just as Thomas Jefferson and George Washington were, believing in a creating God who has little to no direct engagement in the world, who is best worshipped by “doing good to man,” and who will in some manner “certainly reward virtue and punish vice, either here or hereafter.”
+Franklin describes himself as a “thorough Deist” just as Thomas Jefferson, George Washington, and many more of our nation’s founders were, believing in a creating God who has little to no direct engagement in the world, who is best worshipped by “doing good to man,” and who will in some manner “certainly reward virtue and punish vice, either here or hereafter.”
 No miracles, no incarnation, resurrection or revelation.
 And no organized worship.

-Ben was surrounded by religion in eighteenth-century colonial America, but remained as secular as they come throughout his life.
-Of a saintly Catholic woman who had spent her life in service to others while living in a one-room garret with only a table, bed, crucifix and picture of Saint Veronica, he simply expressed his amazement “on how small an income life and health may be supported,” while being most impressed with the ability of George Whitfield—one of the primary preachers during “The Great Awakening,” a remarkable religious revival in 1700s New England—to project his voice across a large open field.
+Ben was surrounded by religion in eighteenth century colonial America but remained as secular as they come throughout his life.
+Concerning a saintly Catholic woman who had spent her life in service to others while living in a one-room garret with only a table, bed, crucifix and picture of Saint Veronica, Frankline wrote that he was amazed “on how small an income life and health may be supported.”
+He was most impressed with the ability of George Whitfield—one of the primary preachers during “The Great Awakening,” a remarkable religious revival in 1700s New England—to project his voice across a large open field.

 When we were first drawn together as a society, it had pleased God to enlighten our minds so far as to see that some doctrines, which we once esteemed truths, were errors; and that others, which we had esteemed errors, were real truths.
 From time to time He has been pleased to afford us farther light, and our principles have been improving, and our errors diminishing.
 Now we are not sure that we have arrived at the end of this progression . . . we fear that, if we should once print our confession of faith, we should feel ourselves as if bound and confin’d by it, and perhaps be unwilling to receive farther improvement, and our successors still more so, as conceiving what we their elders and founders had done, to be something sacred, never to be departed from.

 I like the Dunkers’ attitude.
 Doctrine bothers me because it so easily turns into its evil and rigid twin, dogma.
-I recall a Sunday some years ago when I deliberately made more of an effort than usual to pay attention to what this close-to-two-thousand-years-old affirmation of faith is actually committing me to.
-There’s some pretty weird stuff in there.
+As I recited the Nicene Creed with other Sunday morning parisioners some time ago, I made more effort than usual to pay attention to what this close-to-two-thousand-years-old affirmation of faith is actually committing me to.
+There’s some pretty weird stuff there–I’m not sure that I believe all of it.
 Not long ago I heard someone mention that she is comforted by the fact that the words she is saying when reciting the creed are the very same words Christian believers have recited for close to two millennia.
-I’m not sure why that’s something to be comforted by.
+I’m not sure why that is something to be comforted by.

 On the Sunday in question, I rather was wondering what makes any of us think that what fit the bill two millennia ago is still a perfect fit.
-I was reminded of something from Christian Wiman’s My Bright Abyss:
+I was reminded of something Christian Wiman writes in My Bright Abyss: